jac307/MediaArtTutorials/MEDIAART3I03/P1-InClassWork-I.md

 ## Grading & Expectations (Maintenance-Based System)

-This course uses a **maintenance-based grading system**.
-All students begin the term at **100 points**, and grades are maintained through **consistent engagement, preparation, and completion of process work**.

 For **Class Work I**, maintaining your grade means:

 - Arriving prepared with archival materials (USB and/or objects)
 - Attending the full class session
 - Actively experimenting at **2–3 analogue stations**
 - Engaging directly with the technologies (not only observing)
-- Submitting a **completed draft storyboard** using the provided template
+- Submitting a **completed Brainstorm template** provided by the instructor.

 Missing this upload, arriving unprepared, or not engaging with experimentation may signal a **break in maintenance**, which can result in a grade adjustment later in the term.